ErlGameWorld/eNpc/README.md

 default_env
 1. Clone this repository
 1. Run `make` in this directory
-1. Copy `eNpc` to your project "c_src" dir and commit it
+1. Copy `eNpc` to your "path" environment variable
 1. Add these (or similar) hooks to your rebar.config:

 ```erlang